kelvinsekx/letterloading/README.md

 The purpose of LetterLoading Library is to make minimal and yet robust imaginative animations and simulations to letters or strings.

 We aim to provide ready to use library to provide all sort of letter animations.
-Therefore, to achieve this big aims your contribution is always welcomed.
+But this is work in progress and the plan may seem slow for now.
+However, to achieve these big aims your contribution is always welcomed.
 We are open source.

 Read below to learn how you can be a part of improving LetterLoading js.